Southampton-RSG-Training/git-novice/_episodes/05-history.md

 {: .callout}
 > ## Double Whoops
 > What if you accidentally did `git rm climate_analysis.py`?
-That command tells Git to *delete the file and remove it from the repository* - so it will record that the file has been deleted, then stop tracking further changes.
-Even if you re-make the file, it won't be tracked until you use `git add` on it again.
+> That command tells Git to *delete the file and remove it from the repository* - so it will record that the file has been deleted, then stop tracking further changes.
+> Even if you re-make the file, it won't be tracked until you use `git add` on it again.
 >
 > The file still exists in the *history*, though so if you want to undo this you can do `git checkout HEAD climate_analysis.py`, to get the file back and start tracking it again.
-Since you can retrieve any file that existed in *a* previous commit, even if you removed it from future ones, this makes it important to not commit files containing passwords or sensitive information!
+> Since you can retrieve any file that existed in *a* previous commit, even if you removed it from future ones,
+> this makes it important **not to commit files containing passwords or sensitive information!**
+> To avoid this, you can use a [.gitignore file](../_episodes/08-ignore/index.html) to prevent you adding sensitive files in the first place.
+> You *can* fully delete files from a repository's history with tools like the [BFG](https://rtyley.github.io/bfg-repo-cleaner/) but it can be high risk.

 ![Restoring Files]({{ site.url }}{{ site.baseurl }}/fig/05-history/restore.svg){:width="60%"}

 The fact that files can be reverted one by one tends to change the way people organize their work.

 Consider a situation where all your code is in one file, and you fixed a bug in one section but accidentally introduced one elsewhere.